newrelic-forks/cytoscape.js-expand-collapse/README.md

   expandCueImage: undefined, // image of expand icon if undefined draw regular expand cue
   collapseCueImage: undefined, // image of collapse icon if undefined draw regular collapse cue
   expandCollapseCueSensitivity: 1, // sensitivity of expand-collapse cues

-  edgeTypeInfo: "edgeType", // the name of the field that has the edge type, retrieved from edge.data(), can be a function, if reading the field returns undefined the collapsed edge type will be "unknown"
+  edgeTypeInfo: "edgeType", //the name of the field that has the edge type, retrieved from edge.data(), can be a function
-  groupEdgesOfSameTypeOnCollapse: false, // if true, the edges to be collapsed will be grouped according to their types, and the created collapsed edges will have same type as their group. if false the collapased edge will have "unknown" type.
-  allowNestedEdgeCollapse: true, // when you want to collapse a compound edge (edge which contains other edges) and normal edge, should it collapse without expanding the compound first
+  groupEdgesOfSameTypeOnCollapse: false,
+  allowNestedEdgeCollapse: true,
-  zIndex: 999, // z-index value of the canvas in which cue ımages are drawn };
+  zIndex: 999, // z-index value of the canvas in which cue ımages are drawn
+  layoutHandler: function () {}, // layout function to be called after expand/collapse
+  allowReArrangeLayout: true, // whether to rearrange layout after expand/collapse
+  customLayout: false, // whether to use custom layout
+  shouldSaveFinalPositions: false, // whether to save final positions of all nodes; when all groups are expanded
+  avoidExpandingClusters: true, // whether to include clusters in the expandAll operation
+  supportMapId: "",
+};
 ```